gopinathsjsu/individualProject/README.md

   ![](202IndividualProject/src/screenshots/Facade.PNG)

   Have used the facade pattern to encapulate the complexity of file reading and writing from the rest of the code.
-Which alloows the business logic to be much cleaner and gives flexibilty to modify I/O in the future.
+Which allows the business logic to be much cleaner and gives flexibilty to modify I/O in the future.